-Once your child hits about 8 years old then they may start to become interested in a best stunt scooter.
-This type of scooter has been specially designed to with stand the battering that stunt riding will throw at it.
+Once your child hits about 8 years old then they may start to become interested in the best stunt scooter.
+This type of scooter has been specially designed to withstand the battering that stunt riding will throw at it.
 When you are getting air off ramps and pulling 360’s you need to know that your scooter isn’t going to let you down and start to crack or snap under your feet.
-For this reason on a stunt scooter you will find a lot more reinforced components.
+For this reason on a stunt scooter, you will find a lot more reinforced components.
 Commonly the decks can be concave allowing greater control when carrying out tricks.
-The collar clamps are generally triple or quad clamps making the connection between the deck, forks and bars really robust.
+The collar clamps are generally triple or quad clamps making the connection between the deck, forks, and bars really robust.

 Looking for a junior best stunt scooter?
 See our recommendations on our Best Children’s Scooters (ages 5-8) page.